2022 Football Tasmania season

-The 2022 Football Tasmania season is the ninth season of soccer under the restructured format in Tasmania.
+The 2022 Football Tasmania season was the ninth season of soccer under the restructured format in Tasmania.
 The men's competitions consisted of three major divisions across the State.

 Men's Competitions

 2022 NPL Tasmania

 The 2022 National Premier League Tasmania, known as the McDonald's National Premier League for sponsorship reasons, is the ninth season of soccer under the restructured format in Tasmania.
 The Premier qualifies for the 2022 National Premier Leagues finals series.